-Preparatory material will be sent to the participants in advance of the meeting through our newly developed training infrastructure (sec.
-4.5).
+Preparatory material will be sent to the participants in advance of the meeting through our online training infrastructure (see Section 4.5).
 This will constitute our online training modules.
-Preparatory material will include a resource library of leading edge texts, reports and software development requirements for each workshop.
+Preparatory material can include a resource library of leading edge texts, reports and software development requirements for each workshop.
 Specifications for the minimum requirements in terms of operating system and installed software and compilers will also be detailed before each ESDW.